Smart Plumbing Systems: Technology That Saves Water & Money

 At their core, these systems use a combination of electrochemical sensors, pressure monitors, flow meters, and AI-driven software to give homeowners a real-time picture of everything happening inside their pipes.
 They connect via Wi-Fi or smart home hubs to platforms like Amazon Alexa, Google Home, and Apple HomeKit, enabling voice commands, app controls, and automated responses that can work alongside your thermostat, security system, and other smart devices.

-The appeal is straightforward: water damage is one of the most common and costly home insurance claims in the U.S., with the average non-weather-related water damage claim costing homeowners nearly $13,954.
-Smart plumbing gives you the tools to stop problems at the source — often before you even know there's an issue.
+The appeal is straightforward: water damage is among the most common and costly homeowners insurance claims in the U.S. According to 2026 Insurance Information Institute data, the average payout per water-related property damage claim is roughly $13,954, with claim severity for water damage and freezing averaging around $15,400 per incident.
+Smart plumbing gives you the tools to stop problems at the source, often before you even know there's an issue.
+For homeowners already dealing with mysterious usage spikes, our high water bill troubleshooting guide pairs perfectly with these technologies.

 Trusted by Thousands